lubomir-brindza/nautilus-typeahead/README.md

 Patched nautilus versions from 43.0 onwards (Ubuntu 22.10 and newer) add a configuration toggle under _Preferences -> Search on type ahead_.
 You need to uncheck this toggle to disable the default search behavior.

 The little pop-up text box in the lower right is no more; if you've managed to forget what you entered (or made a typo), your selection will be cleared after 1 second of inactivity.

+## Known limitations
+- does not work in open/save file dialog
+- does not sort directories before files - will jumscrp to a file named "aa" instead of directory "ab" on pressing "a"